dib-lab/q2-sourmash/README.md

 To calculate sourmash signatures for all sequence files within the archive use the following:

-`qiime sourmash compute --i-sequence-file demux.qza --p-ksizes 21 --p-scaled 10000 --o-min-hash-signature sigs`
+`qiime sourmash compute --i-sequence-file demux.qza --p-ksizes 21 --p-scaled 10000 --o-min-hash-signature sigs.qza`

 The following flags are required: